 Fixing Your Spiritual Compass

 If you follow a Supreme Being, does it justify hating, discriminating, or harming others who do not belong to your sect?
 Do you hate others because of who they are or what they believe?
 Do your beliefs promote discrimination?
 Do they give preferential treatment because of ethnic background, gender, or gender identity?
-If you answer yes to any of these, your spiritual directional device is not working properly.
+If you answer yes to any of these, your spiritual directional device is not working correctly.

 Start with diagnosing the source of your broken compass.
 If you are not a believer in any of the Abrahamic religions, start with the study of logic.
 See the links below under spiritual technologies.
-If you are a follower of one of the Abrahamic religions read this article on the inverse relationship between religion and reason.
+If you are a follower of one of the Abrahamic faiths, read this article on the inverse relationship between religion and reason.

 Finding Your Spiritual Map

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia